 The Giant Mountains (Riesengebirge) brought up vague childhood memories of a mountain spirit called Rübezahl and they definitely cast their spell on us.
 We didn’t meet Rübezahl – or at least we didn’t recognise him – but we are enchanted by the beautiful mountain panorama with alpine vegetation around the highest peak Śnieżka (Schneekoppe) and outstanding granite formation along the mountain pass towards Śnieżne Kotły (Schneegruben), deep, roundish pits formed by glaciers.

-This mountain range stretches East to West along north of the Czech Republic and the south-west of Poland with beautiful scenery and landscapes that remind more of Scotland or Scandinavia than the Alps.
-The harsh continental climate effects also the vegetation.
+This mountain range stretches East to West along the Northern border of the Czech Republic and the Southwestern one of Poland.
+The beautiful scenery and landscapes remind me rather of Scotland or Scandinavia than the Alps.
+The harsh continental climate affects also the vegetation.
 The tree line is only at 1250-1350 meters and is followed by a sub-alpine vegetation zone with knee timber, mat-grass meadows and subarctic high moors.
-Along the ridges there are many weathered blocks of granite which look like sculptures or even statues – very charming.
+Along the ridges, there are many weathered blocks of granite which look like sculptures or even statues – very charming.

-Gallery: Panoramic views in the Giant Mountains – for references and route follow numbers of the 36 pictures on maps below.
+Gallery: Panoramic views in the Giant Mountains – for references and routes follow the numbers of the 36 pictures on the maps below.

 1) Let’s get this party started!
 We are hiking into the Polish Nationalpark Karkonoski Park Narodowy (KPN).